davide-casiraghi/laravel-jumbotron-images/README.md

 use DavideCasiraghi\LaravelJumbotronImages\Facades\LaravelJumbotronImages;
 ```

-Pass to the view the Jumbotron datas:
+Pass to the view the Jumbotron datas.
+In this case we want to show the jumbotron with id = 1.
 ``` php
 return view('welcome', [
     'jumbotronImage' => LaravelJumbotronImages::getJumbotronImage(1),